 Press the Get Report button to produce an aggregate report in the form of a table that will be displayed to you right below the report settings panel.

 Aggregate Report Columns¶

 Each aggregate report consists of the grouping columns on the left site followed by a number of statistical columns.
 Some of the statistical columns have a gray percentage value following a slash–that is percentage of the total clicks, displayed for more comprehensivess.

 - Clicks – the total number of clicks that accessed the

 - Uniques – approximate number of unique visitors are per uniqueness of their IP addresses.

-- SIVT – sophisticated invalid traffic, that is, the number of fingerprints that Adspect consciously filtered out as bad traffic.
-This may serve as a rough traffic quality metric with respect to the more advanced types of click fraud that get more spread today.
-This metric also includes visitors blocked by manual stream filters (country, OS, browser, regular expressions, IP address blacklist.)
+- SIVT – sophisticated invalid traffic, that is, the number of browser fingerprints that Adspect consciously filtered out as bad traffic.
+This may serve as a rough traffic quality metric with respect to the more advanced types of click fraud that get more widespread today.

 - Cost – total traffic cost computed as a sum of costs of each click, if passed via URL parameter.

 - Bots Cost – cost of the traffic that was directed to the safe page, which is the precise metric of your budget loss.